jan-trnka/home-assistant-goodwe-pv-control/README.md

       minutes: 20
 ```

-**Target Switch Indicating Time for Use Overflow**
+**Target Switch Indicating Time to Use Overflow**
-- If the switch is turned on, it is the right time for start using overflow.
+- If the switch is turned on, it is the right time to start using overflow.
 - Available for example after defining in **configuration.yaml** file or you can have your own input boolean switch

 ```YAML